tellmeayu/MIDI_Player-Analyzer_for_RAS/README.md

 ---

 ***Author's notes***
 *The RAS MIDI Player/Analyzer is the refined successor to an ambitious initial concept.
 The initial motivation came from my basic training in Neurologic Music Therapy last year(2024).
-My first idea was to simulate a complete RAS therapy session, including gait detection via cutting-edge computer vision technology like MediaPipe Pose.
+My first idea was to simulate a complete RAS therapy session, including gait detection via cutting-edge computer vision technology like MediaPipe Pose (https://github.com/tellmeayu/RAS-helper.git).
 However, given the technical complexity and resource limitation of a solo developer, I made the strategic decision to narrow down the scope.
 This allows me to focus on my own major and allocate all development efforts toward mastering the platform's rhythm analysis core.*

 ---